 The album is pop punk.
-The album has a host of great songs including "We Got the Beat" (every school kid's anthem), "This Town" (life in the big city), "Fading Fast" (the consummate bad relationship song) and "Our Lips Are Sealed" which was the theme song of my sisters and I who were constantly mortified in front of the neighbors by my parent's fighting.
+The album has a host of great songs including "We Got the Beat" (every school kid's anthem), "This Town" (life in the big city), "Fading Fast" (the consummate bad relationship song) and "Our Lips Are Sealed" which was the theme song of me and my sisters who were constantly mortified in front of the neighbors by my parent's fighting.

 "Can you hear them talk about us, telling lies, well that's no surprise.
 Can you see them, see right through them.
 They have no shields, no secrets to reveal.
 Doesn't matter what they say, in the jealous games people play."

 As if it was a minute ago rather than thirty years, I can picture myself in the living room of our house on Glenn street in Ontario, California.
 I am singing into a hairbrush and dancing wearing a long skirt with a loose shirt.
 A silver bangled belt is slung over my hips.
 My hair is curly just like Belinda Carlisle's (the lead singer).